unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 1. Open the Visual Studio solution using one of the hot-reload solution filters, we'll use the `Uno.UI-Wasm-hotreload.slnf` for this example.
 1. Build the `SamplesApp.Wasm` project
 1. Set the `UnoSolutiontemplate.VSIX` project as startup
-1. Open the properties, for this project and :
+1. Open the properties for this project and:
     - Set the startup executable to be your Visual Studio `devenv.exe` binary path.
     - Set the command line arguments to `/rootsuffix Exp`
 1. Run the VSIX with or without the debugger
 1. Create a Uno Cross Platform app using the template
-1. Set the nuget package version for `Uno.UI` and `Uno.UI.RemoteControl` to the set previously in the `crosstargeting_override.props` file
+1. Set the nuget package version for `Uno.UI` and `Uno.UI.RemoteControl` to that set previously in the `crosstargeting_override.props` file
 1. Launch and debug the application you just created